TraverseData/traverse-retargeting-publisher-documentation/README.md

 }
 ```

-*Note:* If the listener does not promptly reply with an HTTP 2xx status code, we may resubmit the request later.
+*Note:* If the listener does not promptly reply with an HTTP 2xx status code, we may resubmit the request, later.

 ### Batch campaign requests